• Skip to primary navigation

 Instructions

-• Wash peaches and chop them into small chunks.
+• Wash peaches and chop them into small chunks, discarding any brown patches.

 • Add peaches to a large pot.
 Add sugar, stir well.
 Cover and let it sit for a few hours, stirring every once in a while.

-• After about 2-3 hours, the sugar should have nicely macerated the peaches.
-Add As much of the water as your pot can handle, bring ALMOST to a boil.
+• After about 2-3 hours, the sugar should have nicely macerated the peaches, and have extracted as much juice as possible.
+Add as much of the water as your pot can handle, bring ALMOST to a boil.

-• While the pot is simmering, prepare your fermenter bucket:
+• While the pot is simmering, prepare your primary fermenter bucket:

 • Place raisins, acid blend, yeast nutrient, and pectic enzyme into the plastic fermenter.